Provizanta/ansible-role-gpg/export/README.md

 Role Variables
 --------------

-trust:
 export_dir: destination for local trust file export

 keys: list of parameters needed to identify the keys to be exported
-  email: e-mail associated with this key
+  id: key-id (e.g. e-mail associated with this key
   passphrase: passphrase used to unlock the key

-  export_dir: destination for public and private key exports
+export_trust: indicate whether the trust should be exported (mandatory)

 Dependencies
 ------------